slawalata/string-distance/README.md

 It loads SpringContainers to test Rest Serialization/Deserialization based on given inputs which can takes time when test cases grow.
 For Rest JSON Serialization/Deserialization test, we can use `@JSONTest`.
 For `SearchController` test, we can use basic unit test.
+* Encapsulate Internal Java Exception into a plain error message.